bajamircea/bajamircea.github.io/_posts/2022-11-25-cpp-constructor.markdown

 ---
 layout: post
-title: 'C++ constructor, destructor'
+title: 'C++ constructor, destructor and class'
 categories: coding cpp
 ---

-C++ introduces innovations such as constructor, destructor.
+C++ introduces innovations such as constructor, destructor and class.

 This article is part of a series on [the history of regular data type in C++][regular-intro].